Glossary of Watercolor Terms and Techniques

 Wash - a thin fluid application of watercolor on either wet or dry watercolor paper.
 A wash usually implies laying down color on a broad area of paper.

 However some artists may describe each brushstroke as a wash of color regardless of size.
-Also see
+Also see flat wash, variegated wash, and graded wash

 Variegated wash - a wash starting one color gradually adding and blending into a second color in a single application on either wet or dry paper.